middlechild/CS171-FinalProject/README.md

 For this project we used the d3 and Boostrap libraries.

 #### Run project locally:
-This project can run on any webserver, and does not require special commands or compiling steps —just like any other lab/homework.
-If Webstorm is available, right-click on `index.html -> Run.` Internally, Webstorm will start its own web server for serving the project files.
+This project can run on any web server, and does not require special commands or compiling steps —just like any other lab/homework.
+If WebStorm is available, open the project and right-click on `index.html -> Run.` Internally, WebStorm will start its own web server for serving the project files.

 #### Overview of the html, js, and css files: